konstantin-kuzovkin/architecture-portfolio/04-platform-architecture/README.md

 Responsibilities

-• platform standards definition;
+• platform architecture analysis;
+• definition of reusable engineering standards;
 • API governance;
 • event governance;
 • documentation standards;
-• architecture review practices;
+• architecture review preparation;
-• reusable templates;
+• reusable templates and checklists;
-• cross-team technical enablement.
+• cross-team technical enablement;

-────────
+• analysis of platform capabilities;
+• architecture decision documentation.

 What This Case Demonstrates

 • Platform Engineering
 • Architecture Governance
-• Reusable Standards
+• Reusable Engineering Standards
 • API Governance
 • Event Governance
 • Documentation as an Engineering Practice
-• Cross-team Technical Enablement
 • Architecture Reviews

-────────
+• Cross-team Enablement
+• Reusable Templates
+• Architecture Decision Records
+• Platform Capability Thinking

 Portfolio Note

-This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning and system analysis practices.
+This is a reconstructed and sanitised portfolio case created to demonstrate architectural reasoning, platform engineering practices and system analysis skills.

-It is not a copy of a production system.
+It is not a copy of a production platform or internal documentation.